openmls/openmls/book/src/user_manual/persistence.md

 ## Forward-Secrecy Considerations

 The persisted `MlsGroup` state contains private key material.
-As a consequence, delete old group states need to be deleted in order to achieve Forward-Secrecy w.r.t. that key material.
+As a consequence, old group states need to be deleted in order to achieve Forward-Secrecy w.r.t. that key material.
 Since, as detailed above, an old group state is stale immediately after most group operations, we recommend that the `StorageProvider` deletes old group state when values are overwritten.